-You’ve heard the songs, seen the groups, played the records…now visit the sights and hear the stories where Manchester music history was made on New Manchester Music Tours magic bus trip devised by Ed Glinert, official Manchester guide and legendary music historian, co-author of the Fodor’s Rock ‘n’ Roll Traveller series and former Mojo production editor.
+You’ve heard the songs, seen the groups, played the records…now visit the sights and hear the stories where Manchester music history was made on a music bus tour devised by Ed Glinert, official Manchester guide and legendary music historian, co-author of the Fodor’s Rock ‘n’ Roll Traveller series and former Mojo production editor.

-We will head “through the city limits” to the legendary shrines, the famous sights, the celebrated sites and hear those great sounds as we go.
+We will head “through the city limits” to the legendary shrines, the famous sights, the celebrated sites and hear those great sounds as we hit the road.

-The big launch will take place in October, from when we will be running the tour on the first Sunday of the month, 10.45am-2pm.
+The big launch will take place in October, from when we will be running the tour on the second Sunday of the month, 10.45am-2pm.

 Free Trade Hall